qubelka/book-forum/README.md

 ### Solved issues and other app improvements since 9.8.

-- [x] typing in url `/success/registration` shows a message about successful registration -> should rewrite built-in flask-login registration function
+- [x] typing in url `/success/registration` shows a message about successful registration -> built-in flask-login registration function changed a bit
-- [x] after adding a msg, redirect to the same page where the msg was added, not on the first page of the thread like now
+- [x] after adding a msg, redirect to the same page where the msg was added, not on the first page of the thread like now --> done
+- [x] search doesn't show the correct error message if all the found elements are secret -> should work now

 Instructor:
 - [x] Typo: "Dicsussion Topics" --> removed